MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 `name` | string | Name of the fruit
 `instock` | boolean | Indicates if the fruit is instock

-The Swagger documentation was created using the Swashbuckle package.
+The Swagger documentation was created by using the Swashbuckle package.

 >**Note:** Sample data is created every time the API is started.